Asymptotic Behavior of Colored Jones polynomial and Turaev-Viro Invariant of figure eight knot

-We suggest that this kind of vanishing phenomenon is the reason why the Turaev-Viro invariant and the Reshetikhin-Turaev invariants grow exponentially at $2r$-root of unity but grow polynomially at $4r$-root of unity.
-Similar phenomenon can also be found in the evaluation of $M$-th colored Jones polynomial at ($M$+integer)th-root of unity.
+We suggest that this kind of vanishing phenomenon is the reason why the Turaev-Viro invariants and the Reshetikhin-Turaev invariants have different asymptotic behaviors at unitary roots and non-unitary roots (see for example \cite{Ga98}).
+Similar phenomenon can also be found in the evaluation of $M$-th colored Jones polynomials at ($M$+integer)th-root of unity.